pogrebnav17/pac-man/documentation/prototypes/prototypes.md

 Prototype #7: Start text changes to let the user know how to pause and unpause the game.
 Have a total of 4 ghosts.
 Add fruit to the board.
 Pac-man game tab has a small avatar of pac-man next go page title.
 Add sound to game intro, getting point, eating a fruit, and game over.

 IN PROGRESS
 Prototype #8: When pac-man eats cherry, 100 points are added and the ghost freeze for 3 seconds.
+Ghosts turn into "frozen" ghosts.

 ????User can sign in before starting the game and their highest score and username are displayed in the Leaders Board.